-I have been experimenting with floral preserves for the last couple of seasons but this is the first time that I have realized that lilacs are edible.
-I happened on a few recipes and did some research.
-Turns out that these are very versatile food flowers.
-I admittedly am not a fan of cooking and mostly do it only because I have to eat (and Stephen isn’t around to whip up something delicious).
-However, when it comes to preserving things growing on my yard, I am eager to use as much as possible and find new uses to capture all the goodness.
+I have been experimenting with floral preserves for the last couple of seasons but this is the first time I have tried anything learned lilacs.
+I recently learned of their versatility as food flowers after happening on a blog post.
+A little research uncovered more recipes and plenty of guidelines on use.
+Generally, I am not an enthusiastic cook but when it comes to preserving things growing in and around my garden, I am eager to explore new ways to capture all the goodness.

 The first thing to note is that I never take more than 50% of the flowers on any stem; I have a deal with the bees, a deal that I frequently remind them of when they are buzzing around as I pick the flowers.
 Also to support the pollinators, I don’t harvest the plants until they are starting to fall or about to fall, which often means I am doing at least some of the picking in the rain and/or wind.
 It is a fine balance because the flowers are best for picking when they are at their peak so you can’t wait too long.
 Lilacs have such a short time in bloom that timing is crucial.
 I was in luck this year as I found the recipes and resources just as our flowers were opening.
 They won’t keep very long once they are picked so I had to put aside any other plans for a couple of full days.

 The weather forecast called for rain just as lilacs were ready to pick.
 I picked what I thought I needed in the evening, and by the next morning, most of the remaining ones had fallen to the ground, which could make them easier to harvest but also a much higher percentage of discards – not to mention and more dirt and bugs.

 Steeping in hot water for lilac-infused water to be used in jelly.